jjasghar/chef-book/meta/acknowledgements.md

 [KC Braunschweig](https://github.com/kcbraunschweig/): He commited infront of ~150 people at ChefSummit 2013 to help me out, he followed through and when above and beyond anything I could have asked for.
 Thanks!

 [Christian Höltje](https://github.com/docwhat): Fixed some of my nasty phrasing...

+[Dave Dash](https://github.com/davedash): Updated from chef-solo to chef-zero, amazing, thank you for keeping the book up to date with accepted and agreed upon useage!